 Financing through a funding agreement cannot be taken into consideration when demonstrating that the Company has sufficient working capital available for its planned business for twelve months after the first day of trading.
-For a SPAC, the Company shall instead be able to describe how it plans to finance its business for the entire period that the Company is a SPAC, maximum 36 months.
-In view of this, it is therefore not possible for the Company to indicate in the memorandum/prospectus the period as SPAC as a fixed number of months with an option to extend the period as SPAC with an additional number of months.
+For a SPAC or an RTO company, the Company shall instead be able to describe how it plans to finance its business for the entire period that the Company is a SPAC (maximum 36 months) or an RTO company.
+In view of this, it is therefore not possible for the Company to indicate in the memorandum/prospectus the period as SPAC/RTO company as a fixed number of months with an option to extend the period.

-A SPAC shall, for example, present a cash flow forecast to the Marketplace in the initial listing process.
-The Company should be able to provide an account of, among others, cost of personnel, listing costs and costs of the proposed acquisition.
+SPACs and RTO companies shall, for example, present a cash flow forecast in the initial listing process.
+The Company should be able to provide an account of, among other things, personnel and listing costs as well as costs of the proposed acquisition.